6 Steps to Improving Self-Esteem

 5. Substitute Negative Thoughts with Positive Ones

 Our confidence is directly affected by our state of mind.
-When we realize that we affect our self-concept by putting limits on what we believe we are capable of, we can substitute the negative affirmations in our internal dialogue with positive affirmations, whenever we become conscious of them.
+When we realize that we affect our self-concept by limiting what we believe we are capable of, we can substitute the negative affirmations in our internal dialogue with positive affirmations whenever we become conscious of them.

-The more we look for the positives in the way we think about ourselves and others, the more our confidence will rise and positive interactions will flow our way.
+The more we look for the positives in our thoughts about ourselves and others, the more our confidence will rise, and positive interactions will flow our way.

 6. Ditch the Preconceptions

-We tend to get in our own ways when we preconceive the outcome of certain situations based on the way we feel.
+We tend to get in our own ways when we preconceive the outcome of certain situations based on how we feel.
 But as Eckhart Tolle said, our perceptions are often focused through the lens of our past.
-We must understand that each and every moment is a new moment and that there is a 100% of chance of a different outcome in some way shape or form, depending on how we approach the situation.
+We must understand that each moment is a new moment and that there is a 100% chance of a different outcome, depending on how we approach the situation.

-The way we view ourselves is the key to living the life that we want for ourselves.
-What we say to ourselves, about ourselves and about the world, is a large factor in where we go in life and the things that we manifest for ourselves.
+The way we view ourselves is the key to living the life that we want.
+What we say to ourselves, about ourselves, and about the world is a large factor in where we go in life and what we manifest.

 About the author:

-Matt-DMotivated by the desire to learn about himself and the people of the world, Matthew Donnelly’s mission is to create a revolution through mind evolution.
-The founder of RevolutionalMinds.com, he believes that positivity, love, personal growth, human interaction and going for your dreams are the most important things in the world, and lives the belief that by applying faith, attitude and action to our imagination, we can go places that we can’t even fathom.
+Matt-DMotivated by the desire to learn about himself and the world’s people, Matthew Donnelly’s mission is to create a revolution through mind evolution.
+The founder of RevolutionalMind, he believes that positivity, love, personal growth, human interaction, and going for your dreams are the most important things in the world.
+He lives the belief that by applying faith, attitude, and action to our imagination, we can go places that we can’t even fathom.

-This article adapted for Wake Up World by Andy Whiteley.
+This article was adapted for Wake Up World by Andy Whiteley.